Notes on the octonions: Cayley calibrations

-vanishes everywhere and so the map is constant.
-This proves~\eqref{eq:detLa} for all ${w,w'\in W_{u,v}\setminus\{0\}}$.
+vanishes and so the map is constant.
+This proves~\eqref{eq:detLa} for all $w,w'\in W_{u,v}\setminus\{0\}$.
 Since adding to $w$ a linear combination of $u$ and $v$ does not change the determinants of $\Lambda_u(v,w)$ and $\Lambda_v(u,w)$, equation~\eqref{eq:detLa} continues to hold for all $w,w'\in W$ that are linearly independent of~$u$ and~$v$.
-Thus we have proved that~(i) implies~(ii).
+Thus we have proved that~\itref{Lem_Inner1} implies~\itref{Lem_Inner2}.